-- 21. Notice to Rule 23(b)(3) settlement class members must clearly and concisely state the nature of the lawsuits and their claims and defenses, the classes certified, the settlement class member's right to appear through an attorney or opt out of any one or more of the settlement classes, the time and manner for opting out, and the binding effect of a class judgment on members of the settlement classes.
+23. Notice to Rule 23(b)(3) settlement class members must clearly and concisely state the nature of the lawsuits and their claims and defenses, the classes certified, the settlement class member's right to appear through an attorney or opt out of any one or more of the settlement classes, the time and manner for opting out, and the binding effect of a class judgment on members of the settlement classes.
 Fed.
 R. Civ.
+P. 23(c)(2)(B).

-P. 23(c)(2)(B). - 22.
-Compliance with Rule 23's notice requirements also satisfies due process requirements.
+- 24. Compliance with Rule 23's notice requirements also satisfies due process requirements.
 "The combination of reasonable notice, the opportunity to be heard, and the opportunity to withdraw from the class satisfy due process requirements of the Fifth Amendment."
 In re Prudential Sales Practice Litig.
 Agent Actions, 148 F.3d 283, 306 (3rd Cir.
-1998). - 23.
+1998). - 25.
 The proposed notices and explanation of the process to opt out of the Rule 23(b)(3) Settlement Classes meet due-process requirements.
 The proposed notices explain the actions, who is included in the Settlements, and the right to opt out, object, or appear through an attorney.
-The notices also describe the time and manner for opting out and declining to participate in or be bound by the Settlements for the members of the Rule 23(b)(3) Settlement Classes. - 24.
+The notices also describe the time and manner for opting out and declining to participate in or be bound by the Settlements for the members of the Rule 23(b)(3) Settlement Classes. - 26.
 Prospective members of the Settlement Classes can readily determine whether they are likely to be class members, since membership is based on being an automobile dealership that indirectly purchased the relevant component parts and/or new vehicles containing these component parts during the respective class periods.
-The Settlement Class definitions, a list of the Defendants and their alleged co-conspirators, and a list of the parts at issue in the Settlements, are set forth in the Long-Form Notice and will be available on the Settlement Website.
-The notices also direct dealerships to the settlement web site and claims administrator for additional information.
+The Settlement Class definitions, a list of the Defendants and their alleged co-conspirators, and a list of the parts at issue in the Settlements, are set forth in the Postal Notice and will be available on the Settlement Website.
 Whether a dealership is included in one or more of the Settlement Classes is ascertainable.

-25. The notice plan advises members of the Settlement Classes who indirectly purchased certain component parts and/or new vehicles containing those parts, and made such purchases in the Included States, of their option to opt out of one or more of the Settlements and pursue claims individually, if they wish.
-Such Settlement Class Members, who are potentially entitled to share in the proceeds of the Settlements, may seek to be excluded from one of the Settlements by sending a letter requesting that their dealership be excluded.
-The exclusion/opt out request must clearly state: (1) the Settlement Class Member's name, address, and telephone number; (2) all trade names or business names and addresses that the Settlement Class Member has used as a new vehicle dealership; (3) a signed statement identifying the Settlement Class[es] from which the Settlement Class Member requests to be excluded; and (4) the dealer number for each manufacturer for which the dealer was authorized to sell new vehicles.
+27. The notice plan advises members of the Settlement Classes who indirectly purchased certain component parts and/or new vehicles containing those parts, and made such purchases in the Included States, of their option to opt out of one or more of the who are potentially entitled to share in the proceeds of the Settlements, may seek to be excluded from one of the Settlements by sending a letter requesting that their dealership be excluded.
+The exclusion/opt out request must clearly state: (1) the Settlement Class addresses that the Settlement Class Member has used as a dealership; (3) a signed statement identifying the Settlement Class[es] from which the Settlement Class Member requests to be excluded; and (4) the dealer number for each manufacturer for which the dealer was authorized to sell vehicles.
 The completed letter requesting exclusion shall bear the signature(s) of a person or entity having the legal power or authority to bind the car dealership in its decision to opt out.
-An opt-out or request for exclusion shall not be effective unless it provides the required information and is made within the time stated in the notices.
+An opt-out or request for exclusion shall not be effective unless it provides the required information and is made within the time stated above.